Subject Matter Tutoring

 For most subjects, students can make a one-on-one appointment with a tutor through our online scheduler.
 Appointments typically last between 45-60 minutes, and sessions are student-driven.
 Students can meet with tutors in a variety of locations across campus including community centers, dorms, libraries, and lounges.

 For some subjects like chemistry, CME, math, and physics, students have the option to come to one of our drop-in locations.
 Drop-in sessions typically are held in the evenings, and students are welcome to stay as long or as little as they like.
-Tutors hold drop-in sessions in dorms, community centers, and at group study nights.
+Tutors hold drop-in sessions in 408 Panama Mall, community centers, and at group study nights.

 What Our Tutors Do

-- Enroll in a tutor training course designed to prepare tutors to thoughtfully support student learning by using research-based practices.
+- Complete over 15 hours of tutor training workshops designed to prepare tutors to thoughtfully support student learning by using research-based practices.

 - Meet with other tutors on a bi-weekly basis to undergo continued training and to discuss subject-specific questions.